amc-tud/amc-tud.github.io/_team/ruhi.md

 ---

 **About:**
 Ruhi is a Postdoctoral Research Associate in the AMC Lab.
 She previously completed her doctoral studies (2021–2024) and worked as a Postdoctoral Researcher (2025) at the Cognition Lab, University of Zurich.
-Beyond academia, she enjoys reading, playing chess, and exploring museums.

 **Research Interests:**